On the interplay between notions of additive and multiplicative largeness and its combinatorial applications

 \item $A$ is \emph{AP-rich} if it contains arbitrarily long arithmetic progressions $\{x,\allowbreak x+y,\allowbreak x+2y,\allowbreak \ldots,\allowbreak x+ky\}$. \item $A$ is an \emph{IP set} if it contains a set of the form

 \item $A$ is \emph{central}\footnote{Central sets were introduced by Furstenberg in \cite{furstenberg-book} in the language of topological dynamics.
 They play an essential role in Ramsey theory, forming one of the most natural and rich classes of largeness.
-See Definition \ref{def:defofcentral} and the discussion surrounding it for more details.} if it is a member of an additively minimal idempotent ultrafilter in $(\beta \N,+)$.\footnote{Ultrafilters capture many important notions of largeness via algebra in $\beta \N$, the Stone-\v{C}ech compactification of $\N$, but we largely avoid their use in this paper; see \cite{bhnonmetrizable}, \cite{hindmanstrauss-book}, and \cite{hindmanstrassalgebra}.} \end{itemize}
+See Definition \ref{def:defofcentral} and the discussion surrounding it for more details.} if it is a member of an additively minimal idempotent ultrafilter in $(\beta \N,+)$.\footnote{Ultrafilters capture many important notions of largeness via algebra in $\beta \N$, the Stone-\v{C}ech compactification of $\N$, but we largely avoid their use in this paper; see \cite{bhnonmetrizable}, \cite{hindmanstrauss-book}, and \cite{hindmanstrassalgebra}.
+For readers familiar with $\beta \N$, we point out that $A \subseteq \N$ is syndetic if and only if $\emph{cl}_{\beta \N}(A)$ has non-empty intersection with every left ideal in $\beta \N$; is \emph{thick}, that is, contains arbitrarily long intervals, if and only if $\emph{cl}_{\beta \N}(A)$ contains a left ideal of $\beta \N$; is piecewise syndetic if and only if $\emph{cl}_{\beta \N}(A)$ has non-empty intersection with the smallest ideal in $\beta \N$; and is an IP set if and only if $\emph{cl}_{\beta \N}(A)$ contains an idempotent.} \end{itemize}